Mattress Rating Sources

 by Sarah Bernard

-Our AssessmentBernard describes her experiences testing 100 memory foam, latex and hybrid mattresses, but only a handful is discussed in detail.
-Her favorite is the now-discontinued David model from OrganicPedic by OMI, which includes replaceable layers of natural latex foam.
-However, a much slimmer and cheaper latex mattress from Ikea Sultan meets with approval, too.
+Our AssessmentBernard describes her experiences testing 100 memory foam, latex and hybrid mattresses, but only a handful are discussed.
+Her favorite is the now-discontinued David model from OrganicPedic by OMI; however, a slimmer and cheaper latex mattress from Ikea meets with approval, too.
 Bernard also likes a memory foam mattress from Magniflex, which makes her feel "supported but not swallowed," and a Simmons model that combines springs with latex, memory foam and a pillow top.

 How to Shop for a Mattress